bubai-99/craft-cms/plugins/menu-manager/docs/template-guides/eager-loading.md

 We can make use of this too, to speed up rendering of navigation nodes.
 However, you'll only really see benefits from eager-loading when your navigation have multiple levels.
 A single level navigation won't get any benefit from eager-loading.

-## craft.navigation.render()
+## craft.menuManager.render()
-If you're using the `craft.navigation.render()` Twig function, there's nothing you need to do!
+If you're using the `craft.menuManager.render()` Twig function, there's nothing you need to do!
 Navigation eager-loads nested navigations automatically.

-## craft.navigation.nodes()
+## craft.menuManager.nodes()
 Let's take a look at an example navigation setup.
 We have the following navigation structure, consisting of 3-levels of nodes.

 ```